-Tardiness: Arriving late to lab will result in a deduction on that day's lab in an amount decided by your lab instructor.
-If you arrive more than 30 minutes late, you will not be allowed to complete that day's lab and will receive a 0 for that lab.
+Tardiness: Arriving late to lab will result in a deduction of 0.5 points for every five minutes you are late (5-29 minutes) on that day's lab.
+If you arrive 30 or more minutes late, you will not be allowed to complete that day's lab and will receive a zero for that lab.